 Biscuits (assorted) is my first graphic novel, published soon in November 2020 by Myriad Editions.
 You can buy the book direct from them here or from your favourite reputable book or comic retailer.
 It’s very good I think you would like it.

 It is the culmination of a lot of overlapping ideas over several years, begun with my illustration project #3point52billion.
 It is also a sort of love letter to London, and to its women, and their courage.

-It features the overlapping stories of a number of characters including Hana – a perpetually optimistic supermarket employee, Sarah – who is spending the summer doing a data project on playgrounds with her young daughter, and keeping a secret from her, Clara – who has been thrust backwards into a bisexual love triangle and has to help the love of her life plan her wedding, Maya, Susan, Keerthika, Marissa, Jess, Almas, Samarah, Lucy, and more besides.
+It features the overlapping stories of a number of characters including Hana – a perpetually optimistic supermarket employee, Sarah – who is spending the summer doing a data project on playgrounds with her young daughter, and keeping a secret, Clara – who has been thrust backwards into a bisexual love triangle, Maya – oversharing on public transport, Susan, Keerthika, Marissa, Jess, Almas, Samarah, Lucy, and more besides.

 My aim is always to provide elegant and intelligent images that can communicate quite complex ideas, but also create a mood of pleasantly tongue in cheek fun, whether creating a complex narrative scene or a simple piece of editorial or branding work.